lesleyrs/Client3/README.md

 ### Microsoft Xbox
 Install [nxdk](#tools) and run `make -f xbox.mk -j$(nproc) -B`.
 Necessary files are built into rom.

+To run with xemu use `-dvd_path client.iso` as args.

 Controls: TODO none yet, it just automatically logs in

 ```